Downtown Improvement District Implementation

 Frequently Asked Questions

-A BID (Business Improvement District) is a type of municipal service district authorized by NC General Statutes that is defined by ordinance upon a finding that the district is in need of one or more defined services, facilities, or functions to a demonstrably greater extent than the remainder of the city.
+A BID (Business Improvement District) is a commonly used term for a type of Municipal Service District (MSD) authorized by NC General Statutes.
+MSDs can be defined and established by ordinance upon a finding that a district is in need of one or more defined services, facilities, or functions to a demonstrably greater extent than the remainder of the city.

-A BID is a type of municipal service district authorized by NC General Statutes that provides additional defined services, facilities, or functions to a specific location within the City.
+A Municipal Service District (MSD) provides additional defined services, facilities, or functions to a specific location within the City.
 A government bond is a debt security issued by the government to support government spending, typically for infrastructure improvement projects.

-All property taxpayers within the BID boundary (see map) will be required to pay an annual assessment of $0.0877 per $100 of assessed value.
+All property taxpayers within the MSD boundary (see map) will be required to pay an annual assessment of $0.0877 per $100 of assessed value.

-An interactive map showing BID properties along with tax value and exemption status is viewable here.
+An interactive map showing MSD properties along with tax value and exemption status is viewable here.

 The City of Asheville will administer a competitive Request For Proposal (RFP) process to select a management organization/service provider.
 As part of the RFP, the City will require the contracted management organization to establish a Steering Committee of local businesses and residents to guide the services and operations of the BID, subject to section 1.3 in this City Council resolution.